JKreifels/probable-chainsaw/README.md

-# probable-chainsaw
+#!probable-chainsaw
 Practice Bash Scripts.

-This are all the scripts that Mr. Bernard is making me do.
+These are all the scripts that Mr. Bernard is making me do.